hero-dm/hero-dm.github.io/README.md

-# Nerfies
+# HERO: Human-Feedback-Efficient Reinforcement Learning for Online Diffusion Model Finetuning website

-This is the repository that contains source code for the [HERO: Human-Feedback-Efficient Reinforcement Learning for Online Diffusion Model Finetuning website](https://hero-dm.github.io).
+This is the repository that contains source code for the [HERO: Human-Feedback-Efficient Reinforcement Learning for Online Diffusion Model Finetuning website](https://hero-dm.github.io), published to ICLR 20205.
 The page is adapted from <a href="https://nerfies.github.io/">Nerfies</a>
 project page source code.

 If you find HERO useful for your work please cite: